getpelican/pelican-plugins/subcategory/README.md

 different parents are not the same.
 Their articles won't be grouped together under that name.

+Feeds can be generated for each subcategory just like categories and tags.

 ##Usage##

 Subcategories are an extension to categories.
 Add subcategories to an article's